Predictions for the Leptonic Dirac CP-Violating Phase: Analysis and Results

 which should have the same result had we started with $P_{b|a}(b) P_a(a)$ and assumed instead that $P_a(a)$ is a normalized probability density.
 So far, Eq.~\eqref{eq:Pxint} serves mostly as a check since it returns the same distribution that we used to obtain Eq.~\eqref{eq:PabPba}.
+For the $P_y(y)$ integral, is easy to check that from Eq.~\eqref{eq:PabPba}